osg-htc/osg-htc.github.io/_events/Use-Your-Data-Anywhere-2025-04-15.md

 {% capture subsection %}
 # Who

-OSPool users who want to learn about GPUs and use them in their jobs
+OSPool users who have large data needs or want to learn about data in distributed computing

 # When

-Tuesday, March 18 from 2:30-4:00pm EST
+Tuesday, April 15 from 2:30-4:00pm EST

 # Where